Sri Lankan police impose curfew ahead of planned protest – KION546

 Associated Press

-COLOMBO, Sri Lanka (AP) — Police have imposed a curfew in Sri Lanka’s capital and surrounding areas a day before a planned protest demanding the country’s president and prime minister resign over an economic crisis that has caused severe shortages of essential supplies.
-Critics say President Gotabaya Rajapaksa is responsible for the economic crisis, the worst since the country’s independence in 1948, and that Ranil Wickremesinghe, who became prime minister two months ago promising to end the shortages, has not delivered on his pledge.
-Civic and opposition activists have announced that thousands of people will gather in Colombo on Saturday for a mass protest.
-Police say the curfew, beginning at 9 p.m.
-Friday, will continue until further notice in Colombo and its suburbs.
+COLOMBO, Sri Lanka (AP) — Police have imposed a curfew in Sri Lanka’s capital a day before a planned protest demanding the resignations of the country’s president and prime minister over the economic crisis that has caused severe shortages of essential goods.
+Protest leaders announced that thousands of people will gather in Colombo on Saturday.
+But police say the curfew starts 9 p.m.
+Friday and is in effect until further notice in Colombo.
+Critics say President Gotabaya Rajapaksa is responsible for the worst economic crisis since the country’s independence in 1948.
+Ranil Wickremesinghe became prime minister two months ago and critics say he has not delivered on promises to end the shortages